|

 Davidson Drill Target.

 Edmonton (EDM) consists of 76 contiguous claims with an area of 15.2 sg. km.
 Access is primarily by helicopter for exploration but there is an ice road in winter and boat/barge access during summer.
 EDM is bordered on the west by Edmonton Creek, a historically active gold placer creek.
 Several other creeks draining eastward from EDM show evidence of historical placer mining.
-A 6 sq. km. magnetic low is present within the southern part of EDM where glacial pond sediments tend to mask the soil geochemical results of underlying sediments (Fig.9).
-This magnetic low has been interpreted as an alteration zone associated with a buried stock.
-Magnetic lineations clearly delineate faults and fractures common to EDM and the adjacent Tombstone strain zone.

 |